Job application

-Interview - Theory
+Interview - in Theory

 In an interview, the company is looking to learn more about the applicant.
 The basis for this is usually the information obtained from their CV and letter of motivation.
 In addition to the information already available, the interviewer would like to get a closer look at the applicant.